Join 6,900+

 A Trans+ team of community commissioners will judge all pitches.

-We're particularly interested in hearing from unpublished, marginalised and emerging Trans+ creatives.
+We're particularly interested in hearing from unpublished, marginalised and emerging Trans+ creatives for whom these schemes are designed.

-The stories will all come out during and after Trans+ History Week, so you should be prepared to turn the content around within a few weeks after being informed if you've been successful on the w/c 1st of April.
+The stories will all come out in the build up to, during and after Trans+ History Week, so you should be prepared to turn the content around within the proposed timelines for each scheme.

 💡

-All commissions will be subject to QueerAF contributor guidelines.
+All commissions will be subject to QueerAF contributor guidelines which you accept by submitting a pitch.
 Please read them before submitting a pitch.

 What kinds of stories are we looking to tell?

 The USP of our content is not just telling history - but sharing insights on what we can learn from it.
-Succesful pitches will be focused on this element.
+Succesful pitches will be focused on what we can learn from the history story you want to tell.

-We're interested in hearing pitches about these topics, but we're interested in going beyond them in the breadth of our official content, too.
+We're interested in hearing pitches about these topics, but we're interested in going beyond them in the breadth of our official content.
 Keep this in mind when coming up with your ideas.

 For Writers